Me-AnaMRamos/Me-AnaMRamos/README.md

-Hi, I’m Ana 👋
+Hello, I’m Ana
-Mathematician & Computer Scientist working on mathematical models of decision-making and on applied machine learning with experience in statistical modeling and evaluation.
+I'm a Mathematician & Computer Scientist currently working on formal models for decision-making in economics and on applied machine learning with experience in statistical modeling and evaluation.

-I am currently a Research Assistant at Harvard Business School, where I develop formal models and computational experiments to study how information, tasks, and technology are organized across agents.
+I am currently a Research Assistant at Harvard Business School, where I develop formal models and computational experiments to study how knowledge, tasks, and technology are organized across agents.
 Alongside this theoretical work, I build and evaluate machine learning models, with particular attention to clean baselines, data assumptions, and metrics.

 ---

 ### 🔭 Current focus
 - Hierarchical models of task and knowledge allocation
 - The role of AI systems as decision or knowledge tools within organizations
-- Statistical modeling and evaluation for machine learning systems
+- Statistical and machine learning modeling and evaluation
 - Bridging formal theory with simulation and applied ML experiments

 <!--